goharbor/harbor/docs/installation_guide.md

     - **username**: username to connect harbor core database
     - **password**: password to harbor core database
     - **ssl_mode**: is enable ssl mode
     - **max_idle_conns**: The maximum number of connections in the idle connection pool.
 If <=0 no idle connections are retained.
-The default value is 50 and if it is not configured the value is 2.
+The default value  is 2.
     - **max_open_conns**: The maximum number of open connections to the database.
 If <= 0 there is no limit on the number of open connections.
-The default value is 100 for the max connections to the Harbor database.
-If it is not configured the value is 0.
+The default value is 0.
   - **clair**: clair's database configs
     - **host**: hostname for clair database
     - **port**: port of clair database